23 Tools Every Concrete Contractor Needs

 Standard gear also includes a fully-stocked first aid kit kept readily available.
 You should have several fire extinguishers accessible as well.

 While neither ready-mix concrete nor dry concrete mixes are necessarily toxic, many mixtures contain chemicals and high pH levels that cause skin irritations.

 But it can be worse than simple irritations.

-Having wet cement on your skin for long periods has been recorded as causing burns and reactions, and extreme cases have even required amputation.
+Having wet cement on your skin for long periods can cause burns and reactions and, in extreme cases, may even require amputation.